Malaysia–Singapore Points of Agreement of 1990

-Malaysia–Singapore Points of Agreement of 1990 (POA) is an agreement between the Southeast Asian countries of Malaysia and Singapore over the issue of the future of railway land owned by the Malaysian government through Malayan Railways (Keretapi Tanah Melayu or KTM) in Singapore.
-It was signed by the then Prime Minister of Singapore Lee Kuan Yew and the then Finance Minister of Malaysia Tun Daim Zanuddin on behalf of their respective countries on 27 November 1990.
+Malaysia–Singapore Points of Agreement of 1990 (POA) is an agreement between the Southeast Asian countries of Malaysia and Singapore over the issue of the future of the railway land along the Singapore–Kranji Railway in Singapore, which was owned by the Malaysian government through Keretapi Tanah Melayu (KTM).
+It was signed by then Prime Minister of Singapore Lee Kuan Yew and then Finance Minister of Malaysia Tun Daim Zanuddin on behalf of their respective countries on 27 November 1990.

 The implementation of the agreement was deadlocked for many years because of disputes over its interpretation.
 However, on 24 May 2010, Malaysian prime minister Najib Razak and his Singaporean counterpart Lee Hsien Loong, after a leaders' retreat in Singapore, announced that the two sides had reached an agreement on outstanding issues concerning the 1990 POA, thus breaking the 20-year-old deadlock.

 The agreement

-Under the agreement, KTM would vacate its station at Tanjong Pagar and move to Bukit Timah while all KTM's land between Bukit Timah and Tanjong Pagar would revert to Singapore.
+Under the agreement, KTM would vacate its station at Tanjong Pagar and move to Bukit Timah, while all KTM's land between Bukit Timah and Tanjong Pagar would revert to Singapore.
 Railway land at Tanjong Pagar would be handed over to a private limited company for joint development of which its equity would be split 60% to Malaysia and 40% to Singapore.

-The agreement however became one of the major reasons for the less-than-warm relationship between Malaysia and Singapore.
+The agreement, however, became one of the major reasons for the less-than-warm relationship between Malaysia and Singapore.
 The key contention was the difference in interpretation of the agreement by the two countries, resulting in its implementation being deadlocked for many years.

 Singapore insisted that the agreement came into effect immediately after it was signed by both parties.
-It was not until 1 July 2011, that the line between Tanjong Pagar and Woodlands Train Checkpoint, ceased to exist, destroying the electrification plans and double-tracking plans, along with the new depot at Gali Batu.
+It was not until 1 July 2011 that the Singapore–Kranji Railway ceased operation, destroying the electrification plans and double-tracking plans, along with the new depot at Gali Batu.